Transform & Renew Counseling

 3. Setting Healthy Boundaries

 Learning to say “no” is an act of self-respect.
 In therapy, we help clients practice boundaries that protect energy — whether that means turning off email after work, limiting emotional labor, or delegating tasks.
+One easy way to do this is blocking your calendar for specific things like lunch, breaks, your even your therapy appointment.

 4. Rebuilding Support Systems